arvinfatemi/RodA5nZdNLhJQOci/PROJECT_STATUS.md

     - `--force-exit`: force process termination after stopping WS.
   - Prints incoming messages: `ticker:` (full), `candle:` (full), `heartbeat:` (concise fields).
   - Adds Windows-friendly `q + Enter` stop in interactive mode.
+  - Note: Telegram notifications are implemented as a separate helper and are not yet wired into `main.py` (to be called by purchase logic).

 ## Known Issues / Caveats
 - SDK candles granularity: SDK doesn’t expose a granularity argument; likely emits 1m candles.
 - SDK shutdown: some environments keep SDK threads alive; use `--duration`/`--force-exit` or `--ws-backend raw` for clean exits.
 - Raw backend dependency: requires `websocket-client` (`pip install websocket-client`).
 - Sheet ID in `main.py` is currently hardcoded (for quick testing).
 Should be sourced from `.env`/config.
+- Telegram chat discovery requires that the bot has at least one recent update involving the target chat (send a DM to the bot, or add it to the group/channel and post a message).
+If a webhook is configured for the bot, `getUpdates` will return nothing.

 ## Quick Verification Commands
 - Raw backend, verify any data within 15s (recommended):